top of page

 About This Guide

-This escrow account explained guide is based on standard mortgage practices, lender requirements, and real-world transaction experience.
-As a real estate professional working across New Hampshire, Maine, and Northern Massachusetts, I regularly help buyers understand how escrow impacts their monthly payments and overall affordability.
+This escrow account guide is based on standard mortgage lending practices and real-world real estate transaction experience.
+Working with buyers across New Hampshire, Maine, and Northern Massachusetts, I regularly help clients understand how escrow impacts their monthly payments and overall affordability.

-Providing clear, practical explanations of financial components, like escrow, is essential for helping buyers make informed decisions throughout the home buying process.
+Clear explanations of costs like escrow are an important part of helping buyers make informed and confident decisions throughout the home buying process.

 Need Help Understanding Escrow and Monthly Costs?